realpython/flask-registration/CONTRIBUTING.md

 APP_MAIL_USERNAME: <your_smpt_username>
 APP_MAIL_PASSWORD: <your_smpt_password>
 ```

-you can use any valid SMTP credentials, the defaults are the following:
+You can use any valid SMTP credentials, the defaults are the following:

 ```
 MAIL_SERVER = 'smtp.googlemail.com'
 MAIL_PORT = 465
 MAIL_USE_TLS = False
 MAIL_USE_SSL = True
 ```

-when the commits to your repository, travis will automatically build the application with the testing settings (see the file `.travis.yml`.
+When you commit to your repository, travis will automatically build the application with the testing settings (see the file `.travis.yml`.